 Helen’s role within Daisychain is to assist Sarah in the day to day running of the nursery and support each unit, she is also the Deputy SENCo and Deputy Safeguarding Lead.

 Helen also has many years of childcare experience, originally qualifying in 1998 she later went on to achieve the Foundation Degree in Early years in 2010.
-Helen has studied for many courses, her most recent being ‘Supporting Mental Health in Young People’.
+Helen has studied for many courses including ‘Supporting Mental Health in Young People’ and ‘Five To Thrive’.

-Kathy Goodhew runs our Pre School unit ‘Forget-Me-Nots’; before joining Daisychain Kathy ran a village Pre School.
+Kathy Goodhew has run our busy Pre School unit ‘Buttercups’ for many years now; before joining Daisychain she ran a village pre school..

 Early Years Practitioners